notbemji/templehook/README.md

 # templehook
-A Counter-Strike: Global Offensive hack in tribute of Terry A. Davis, the creator of TempleOS.
+A Counter-Strike: Global Offensive Training Software in tribute of Terry A. Davis, the creator of TempleOS.

 # features
-This hack currently includes:
+This Trianing Software currently includes:
  - a TempleOS inspired user-interface
  - simple Wallhack/ESP
  - automatic bunnyhopping